Gate left open? Bolted after squirrel? Spooked by fireworks? Wandered off to see the neighbors’ barbecue?

 Tattoos are another way of identifying pets, and are sometimes applied at animal shelters.
 The safest place to tattoo a pet is on a surface such as an inner thigh.
-While dogs have been ear and lip tattooed, ears and lips have been removed to remove the ID.
 Keep hair in the area of the tattoo clipped short.
 It’s vital to register tattoos with a recognized national organization so the pet’s identity can be traced if he is lost.
 Tattoo-A-Pet maintains a worldwide pet recovery network, with participating agents and veterinarians who perform tattooing at a reasonable cost.
 This service also maintains a 24-hour hotline and claims a 99% recovery rate.
-Contact Tattoo-A-Pet at 800-TATTOOS or firstname.lastname@example.org.
+Contact Tattoo-A-Pet at 800-TATTOOS or email@example.com.
 The National Dog Registry also registers tattooed pets.
 They can be reached at 800-NDR-DOGS 24 hours a day, has been finding lost and stolen pets for three decades.
 You can also email firstname.lastname@example.org.

-With identification on your dog, your chances of having him returned increase substantially.
-Utilize lost dog posters, Facebook, and other social media to alert people to your lost dog, along with calling shelters, pounds, veterinarians and delivering a lost dog flyer to them.
+With identification on your pet, your chances of having them returned increase substantially.
+Utilize lost pet posters, Facebook, and other social media to alert people to your lost pet, along with calling shelters, pounds, veterinarians and delivering a lost pet flyer to them.
 Be sure to include a photo, description, and contact information.